 Maintenance is another drawback of art investing.
 While some people may prefer having the physical asset in their possession, for others, storing, displaying and taking care of the piece can be challenging.
 The work needs to be maintained to preserve its value, and you may also want to insure it.
 All these considerations can deter potential investors.

-Other Options to Invest in Art
+Other Ways to Invest in Art

 Art investment funds are much like any other investment fund in that the fund managers buy and sell assets, in this case, artwork, intending to make a profit.
 Participation in an art fund allows investors to own fractional portions of valuable pieces of art.